Home » Best Creamy Beans Recipe

 Why You’ll Love This Recipe

-Some of the best comfort food comes from New Orleans – and a pot of creamy beans is right up there with the coziest meals you can make.
+Some of the best comfort food comes from New Orleans, and a pot of slow-simmered creamy beans is right up there with the coziest meals you can make at home.

-The hardest part is waiting while they gently simmer.
-Bay leaves and a little chili infuse the pot, and the cooking liquid turns into a silky gravy that’s perfect spooned over hot rice.
+The hardest part is waiting while everything gently simmers.
+Bay leaves and a whole chili infuse the pot, and the cooking liquid slowly turns into a silky, flavorful gravy that’s perfect spooned over hot rice.

-If I’m eating beans, they’d better be creamy – and this recipe delivers every time.
+If I’m making beans, they have to be creamy.
+This recipe delivers every single time.

-You don’t need chef skills to make this at home.
-It’s simple, cozy, and unbelievably satisfying – the kind of stew that makes the whole kitchen smell amazing.
+You don’t need any special skills to make this recipe.
+It’s simple, cozy, and deeply satisfying.
+The kind of pot that makes the whole kitchen smell amazing while it cooks.

 Which Type of Beans to Use?